 Brittany Shaar, Associate Attorney, Southern Environmental Law Center

-A recording of this session will be posted to this page, usually within three business days of the live event.
+A recording of this session will be posted publicly to this page, usually within three business days of the live event.